 2. “Driving Reins”

 Holding the reins the opposite way than you typically do, sometimes called “driving reins,” is another way to test that your core is properly positioned.
 It prevents you from locking your elbows and using the reins for balance.
-Instead of threading your reins through your ring and little finger and up between your thumb and forefinger, thread them between your thumb and forefinger, then down through your fist.
+See the photo below for how to holding driving reins.
 Practice riding this way at all three gaits and over fences, if you’re comfortable.
 If your hip angle is wrong, you’ll know!

 3. Stay Seated

-3a.
-SEATED: Many trainers use this exercise to demonstrate that a horse can’t pull on you if you’re not pulling back on the other end of the reins, but it’s also effective at revealing position flaws.
+Many trainers use the exercise I’m demonstrating below to show that a horse can’t pull on you if you’re not pulling back on the other end of the reins.
+But it’s also effective at revealing position flaws.
 A rider sitting in a correct position should not be able to be pulled out of the tack.
-Here, Mount Holyoke sophomore Sara Hearn is sitting in the saddle, holding the reins as she normally would, resisting as I try to pull her out of the saddle.
-Her hip, knee and ankle angles are good, but she’s made a common mistake by straightening her elbows too much and allowing her hands to be pulled forward.

 Another common mistake: rolling onto the back of your seat and trying to use your biceps to hold against the pressure.
 In this position, you can’t tap into the strength of your core muscles.